-Looking for the best things to do in Kona on your Big Island trip?
+Looking for the best attractions, activities, and things to do in Kona, Hawaii?

-Kona on Big Island is a popular tourist destination to experience the perfect Hawaiian vacation.
-This coastal region is well known for its white sand beaches, brand-name resorts, and world-class snorkeling.
+Kona on the Big Island is a popular tourist destination, well known for its white sand beaches, brand-name resorts, and world-class snorkeling.

-There are several amazing activities and attractions in Kona centered around visitors, with Kona primarily being centered around tourism.
+There are several unique activities and attractions in Kona geared towards tourists, with Kona primarily being centered around tourism.

-Kona is also a great base to explore day trips to Hawaii Volcanoes National Park and the unique green and black sand beaches.
+Kona is also a great base to explore day trips to Hawaii Volcanoes National Park, rainforests and waterfalls, and the unique green and black sand beaches.

-In a hurry, and looking for top recommendations for Kona?
+In a hurry and looking for top activities and attractions for Kona?
+Below are my top recommendations:

 - Sunset and Manta ray snorkeling adventure – top snorkeling tour!